 The impressive building is 5500 square feet of yarn creation paradise and now more lived in than the farmhouse itself.
 There are separate areas for dyeing and drying the wool, reeling it into skeins, warehousing, shipping, and a showroom.
 Taiu has a large office, Maie finally has the studio of her dreams to design, and granddaughter Kersti has her own space as well.

-Koigu has added two additional yarns to compliment their Premium Merino: Kersti, a DK weight crepe, and Koigu Bulky.
+Koigu has added several additional yarns to compliment their Premium Merino over the years: Kersti, a DK weight crepe, Sparkle, Mori, a silk and wool blend, and Lace.
+Most recently heavier weight merino yarns, Koigu Othello and Chelsea were added in a small selection of colours alongside luxury wool and silk blend Koigu Emmi and 100% silk Karmen.
 While demand is as high as ever, the Koigu yarn is still painted, hanked, labeled and shipped by the Landra women and a small handful of local employees.
 While they use the efficiency of machines where they can, every skein sent out into the world is lovingly painted by hand and is a truly unique work of art.